popemkt/TanaInt/README.md

 # TanaInt

-TanaInt is a project to integrate my personal Tana workflow with Google Calendar.
+TanaInt is a project to integrate my personal Tana workflow with other external services.

 ## Components